Hunting sable in Africa

 Hunting sable in Africa is for the hunter who needs something else other than the standard impala and warthog.
 These animals are usually added to your collection towards the end of your average African hunts.
 Sable is expensive to hunt but adds the extra spice to an already fantastic hunting collection.

-Great care should be taken when hunting one of these beautiful antelope because sable cows also have horns and a careless mistake can lead to the incorrect animal being harvested.
+Great care should be taken when hunting one of these beautiful antelopes because sable cows also have horns and a careless mistake can lead to the incorrect animal being hunted.
+The horns on sable cows are shorter than those of the bulls and have less mass.
 This is South Africa’s third largest antelope and will make a fine contribution to your collection.

-Our sable hunting prices in South Africa are set for the whole of this hunting season as indicated should there be no major international crises.
+Our sable hunting prices in South Africa are set for the whole of the 2018 sable hunting season.

 The best caliber for hunting sable in Africa would be a medium bore rifle that you can shoot accurately and feel comfortable using.
 There are numerous calibers out there that will be able to effectively hunt sable with and we wish not to get involved in debating on the merits of each.